PLSysSec/rlbox/docs/index.rst

 .. doxygenfunction:: register_callback(T_Ret (*)T_RL, T_Args...)

 The type signatures of :ref:`register_callback() <register_callback>`
-functions is a bit daunting.
+function is a bit daunting.
 In short, the function takes a :ref:`callback function <callback>` and returns a function pointer that can be passed to the sandbox (e.g., via :ref:`sandbox_invoke() <sandbox_invoke>`).